scikit-hep/resample/README.rst

 Features
 --------

-- Bootstrap samples (ordinary or balanced with optional stratification) from N-D arrays
+- Bootstrap samples (ordinary or balanced with optional stratification)
-- Apply parametric bootstrap (Gaussian, Poisson, gamma, etc.) on samples
+- Support for parametric (Gaussian, Poisson, gamma, etc.) and extended bootstrapping (also varies sample size)
 - Compute bootstrap confidence intervals (percentile or BCa) for any estimator
 - Jackknife estimates of bias and variance of any estimator
 - Permutation-based variants of traditional statistical tests (**USP test of independence** and others)